Portugal police monitoring hooligans during Nations League

-PORTO, Portugal (AP) — Authorities say they are monitoring hooligans who are in Portugal for the UEFA Nations League.
+PORTO, Portugal (AP) — Authorities are monitoring hooligans who are in Portugal for the UEFA Nations League.

-Portuguese officials say some fans known to have caused problems in soccer matches in the past are in the country but are being monitored by police and by Portuguese and English “spotters.”
+Portuguese officials said Saturday some fans known to have caused problems in soccer matches in the past are in the country but are being monitored by police and by Portuguese and English “spotters.”

 Portugal plays the Netherlands in the final of UEFA’s newest competition on Sunday in Porto, while England takes on Switzerland in the third-place game hours earlier in nearby Guimaraes.

-Authorities said on Saturday that 2,500 security personnel will be involved at the matches, with about 1,500 in Porto and 1,000 in Guimaraes.
+Authorities said 2,500 security personnel will be involved at the matches, with about 1,500 in Porto and 1,000 in Guimaraes.

 Officials said there have been no major incidents involving fans during the Nations League, although six people have been detained — two British citizens and four Portuguese.

-Two Portuguese officers were injured, along with a British citizen and two American citizens.
+Two Portuguese officers sustained minor injuries, along with a British citizen and two American citizens.

 Police said the two British citizens who were detained were ordered to pay fines and will face “banning orders” from soccer matches when they return to England.